Astroversenetworks/Astro-Colab/README.md

 ## Usage

-Once you've successfully installed [Your Project Name], using the platform is straightforward.
+Once you've successfully installed Astro Colab, using the platform is straightforward.
 Here's a brief guide on how to make the most of it:

 1. **User Registration:**
    - Start by creating a user account if you haven't already.
 You can do this by [describe the registration process, e.g., providing an email and password].